Damitha Saluwadana: Career

 At the age of 7 she started to study Manipuri, Kandyan and Low country at the school under Sirimathi Rasadari and Grayson Fernando.
 Her first stage play was Mulaawa produced by her elder brother, Cyril Fernando.
 Later, she was seen in the cast of King Elara in a drama by the Tower Hall Foundation.

-In 1966, she made debut cinema acting through the film Hangi Hora under the guidance of Rohini Jayakody at the age of 18 under the guidance of cousin Don Sirisena.
+In 1966, she made her cinema debut acting through the film Hangi Hora under the guidance of Rohini Jayakody at the age of 18 under the guidance of cousin Don Sirisena.
 Then in 1968, she started to act in stage plays Dasa Dahasak and Raththaran.
 She later joined the Wallis drama group and was a frequent actor in the Vesak dramas.
 During this period, she started to act in the plays Apuru Yaluwo and Yakada Sapaththu.

 Later, Saluwadana has acted in many popular stage plays including, Siwamma Dhanapala, Sergeant Nallathambi, Baba Nona and Baisage Wadiya.
 Her maiden television acting came through Sudda Hami directed by Chandraratne Mapitigama.
 Often she was portrayed as a mother or aunt in cinema as well as in television.

 She rendered his voice as a dubbing artist in many popular television serials such as Shanthi, Swabhiman, Rosa Achchi and Sujatha Diyaniya.
 She joined with Kopi Kade television serial in 1997.
 Her role as "Asilin" became highly popularized among the public and she was usually known by her character name rather than real name.
 She continued to act in the serial for 13 consecutive years until her death.